konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

    - Default (AWS SSM): `GetParametersByPath` under `<prefix>/<env>/<service>` (via AWS SDK).
    - Provider returns a flat map of canonical key paths to **string** values.
 2. **Parse + Merge:** Convert provider strings into typed values using the schema (schema-directed parsing) and deep-merge all sources.
-3. **Validate:** Validate the merged config against the TypeBox schema (Ajv).
+3. **Validate:** Validate the merged config against the selected validation layer (Effect Schema or Zod).
 4. **Format:** Convert the validated object into `.env` (flat) or `.json` (nested).

 ### B. Upsert Workflow (Input -> Validate -> Push)

 1. **Input:** Accept a service name, key, and value (via CLI args or stdin for sensitive values).
 2. **Resolve:** Locate the target schema node using partial path resolution (dot notation; case-sensitive input).
-3. **Parse + Validate:** Parse the input string into a typed value based on the resolved schema node, then validate with Ajv.
+3. **Parse + Validate:** Parse the input string into a typed value based on the resolved schema node, then validate with the selected validation layer.
    - Strings are not auto-coerced to numbers/booleans; parsing is schema-directed.
    - Arrays/objects require JSON input (validated and then stored as minified JSON).
 4. **Serialize:** Convert the typed value back into the provider string encoding (see Stored value encoding).